fbpx

 Human Uses

-In spite of the eye-catching appearance of blooming Ceanothus, the record of use by Native Americans is sparse and generally not species specific.
-One local account reports that the Indians ground the seeds into a flour for mush and made the wood into mush-stirrers.
+Despite the eye-catching appearance of blooming Ceanothus, the record of use by Native Americans is sparse and generally not species-specific.
+One local account reports that Native Americans ground the seeds into flour for mush and made the wood into mush -stirrers.
 Also, the leaves made a wash to relieve itching.101

 The genus has been in cultivation since 1713 24 and has become an important garden plant,27 especially in low-water areas.
 An estimated 75 species and cultivars are currently available in California.24 The California Native Plant Society calls it “one of the best flowering ceanothus”.79